22 February 2019

 You may also be the recipient of a fraudulent telephone call, commonly known as Vishing.
 Your interlocutor may introduce him or herself as an ING employee.
 Under the pretexts of updating your details, they may ask you to generate codes using your bank card and card reader.
 In reality, hackers attempt to use these codes to transfer money from your account.

-Recent phishing scams involve e-mails that ask you to log in to your e-banking service in order to renew your bank card.
+Recent phishing scams involve e-mails that ask you to log in to your e-banking service in order to renew your debit card.
 Simply by clicking on the link in the e-mail.
-In effect, however you will be taken to a fake Home’Bank that will ask you to enter your personal details (such as ING ID, Card ID, etc.), your Home’Bank password and the PIN of your current bank card.
-Armed with all these details, hackers will attempt to access your real Home’Bank and request a new bank card.
+In effect, however you will be taken to a fake Home’Bank that will ask you to enter your personal details (such as ING ID, Card ID, etc.), your Home’Bank password and the PIN of your current debit card.
+Armed with all these details, hackers will attempt to access your real Home’Bank and request a new debit card.

 - They will then either try and intercept the delivery of your card, e.g. by breaking into your letterbox.